IBM/SalesEnablement-L3-OpenShift/docs/index.md

 !!! note
-    THIS NEEDS UPDATING!!!
-Note, you can access this demonstration environment at any time via IBM Tech Zone <a href="https://techzone.ibm.com/collection/roks-basics-lab" target="_blank">https://techzone.ibm.com/collection/roks-basics-lab</a>.
+    You can access this demonstration environment at any time via IBM Tech Zone <a href="https://techzone.ibm.com/collection/roks-basics-lab" target="_blank">https://techzone.ibm.com/collection/roks-basics-lab</a>.
 Once you are comfortable with the environment, it can quickly and easily be leveraged for continued learning and customer demonstrations.

 # Helpful tips for using this demonstration environment